gromacs/releng/docs/releng.rst

 build-jobs=N
-  Use the specified number of parallel jobs for building. cmake-X.Y.Z
+  Use the specified number of parallel jobs for building. out-of-source
+  Do the build out-of-source, even if an in-source build would be supported. cmake-X.Y.Z
   Use the specified CMake version to generate the build system. gcc-X.Y